mamanogit/Mouse-Ghost-TibiaBOT/README.md

 # Martelo-s-BOT
-C# project - simulates click on window with "WindowsAPI.dll"
+C# project - simulates click on window with "WinAPI-Wrapper"